 - 2 cups plant milk

-- Start by heating up your waffle iron (I used a Belgian waffle iron)2.
-Mix your Flax egg and set aside3.
-Mix your dry ingredients with a whisk.
+- Mix your dry ingredients with a whisk.
 Then add your wet ingredients, including your flax egg.
 Whisk until it's incorporated.

-4. Spray your waffle iron with cooking spray to prevent sticking and pour about 1 cup (depending on the size and instructions of your waffle iron) of batter and cook 1.5 to 2 minutes before flipping it to the other side and cook another 1.5- 2 minutes.
+- Spray your waffle iron with cooking spray to prevent sticking, and pour about 1 cup (depending on the size and instructions of your waffle iron) of batter and cook 1.5 to 2 minutes before flipping it to the other side and cook another 1.5- 2 minutes.
 Best eaten when fresh.